Innovation Principles (part 3)

-In our blogs Innovation Principles (part 1 & part 2) we introduced the nine principles that guide the way we work with clients, and we looked in detail at the three principles that help us ‘inform’ and the three that help us ‘execute’.
-In this final blog we look at the set of three principles that help us to ‘embed’ innovation.
+In articles Innovation Principles part 1 & part 2 we introduced the nine principles that guide the way we work with clients, and we looked in detail at the three principles that help us ‘inform’ and the three that help us ‘execute’ innovation.
+In this final article, we look at the three principles that help us ‘embed’ innovation in organizations.

-As a reminder, innovation principles last longer than methods and approaches; principles are guides that allow us to evolve methods and improve and adapt them to client situations.
+As a reminder, innovation principles last longer than methods and approaches; principles serve as guides that allow us to evolve methods and adapt them to client situations.

 Principle #7: